keithnoguchi/ovn-on-air/README.md

 1. setup the `hv11` as a build machine
 2. git clone the latest OvS from the github
 3. build OvS/OVN
-4. download the deb package from the build machine
+4. download the deb package from the build machine to the local `/tmp` directory

 ### install.yml